Online Course + Field Day Hunter Education Course

 Just like the Instructor-led hunter education course, the Online course + Field Day is composed of two parts.
 For the Online course, you would study the course material and take practice tests on the internet--there is no hunter education workbook to complete.
 You can take multiple chapter review tests online until the material is adequately covered.
 After successfully passing the Online test, you must attend a Field Day where you must successfully complete a field course and a required proficiency shoot.
 It is mandatory that the field day be completed in Alaska at a State-administered course.
 It is only after successfully completing both parts of the course that you will receive your hunter education certification.

 There are a few EASY steps to enroll in the Online course + Field Day.

-- To complete the online portion of the hunter education course, you will need an adequate computer, printer, and Internet access.
+- To complete the online portion of the hunter education course, you will need a device with internet access.

 - Study the material online in "Today's Hunter in Alaska" and then complete the chapter review questions.
 Re-study any material you may have answered incorrectly.

 - When you have studied all the chapters, take the practice test as many times as you like-(free of charge) to ensure you've mastered the course material.
 A different set of questions is presented each time you take the practice test.